-I am fortunate that I can work from anywhere, my boyfriend and I have been staying at the farm.
+I am fortunate that I can work from anywhere, so since quarantine my boyfriend and I have been staying at the farm.
 We are about as isolated as you can get, the nearest supermarket is an hour away!
 What has surprised me most is how little I actually miss the big city life.
 I’ve been learning how to garden which is something I never imagined I would do, much less enjoy.
 But my favorite isolation activity has definitely been weekly trivia games with my family.

 What is your favourite room or nook at home and why?